FIR Language Reference

 %6 = fir.embox %5 : (!fir.ref<!fir.array<10 x i32>>) -> !fir.box<!fir.array<10 x i32>>

 The descriptor tuple may contain additional implementation-specific information through the use of additional attributes.
-Specifically, - shape: emboxing an array may require shape information (an array’s lower bounds and extents may not be known until runtime), - slice: an array section can be described with a slice triple, - typeparams: for emboxing a derived type with LEN type parameters, - accessMap: unused/experimental.
+Specifically, - shape: emboxing an array may require shape information (an array’s lower bounds and extents may not be known until runtime), - slice: an array section can be described with a slice triple, - typeparams: for emboxing a derived type with LEN type parameters, - sourceBox: A box to read information from such as CFI type, type descriptor or element size to populate the new descriptor. - accessMap: unused/experimental. - allocator_idx: specify special allocator to use.

 Traits: AttrSizedOperandSegments